-Economic & Community Development Use Municipally-Backed Loans to Fund Historic Rehabilitation The City should continue participating using current resources including CDBG, HOME, lead grants, etc. and consider starting a program that provides municipally-backed loans for historic preservation and building rehabilitation.
+Use Municipally-Backed Loans to Fund Historic Rehabilitation

+The City should continue participating using current resources including CDBG, HOME, lead grants, etc. and consider starting a program that provides municipally-backed loans for historic preservation and building rehabilitation.
 These loans could be provided at cost, with interest rates as low 1%.
 These loans could be structured as part of a revolving loan fund.
-This loan program would allow the City to play a proactive role in maintaining and strengthening property tax values.
+Recognizing there may be potential conflicts prohibiting overlapping incentives, this loan program would allow the City to play a proactive role in maintaining and strengthening property tax values.